Vondert/voiceflousion/README.md

 # Voiceflousion

 Voiceflousion is a framework designed to integrate chatbots from the Voiceflow chatbot constructor into any chat platform.
-Currently, it supports Voiceflow bots integration with Telegram, with future plans for Instagram, WhatsApp, and more.
-The framework also provides tools for creating custom integrations for any chat platform, supporting message formats such as text, buttons, images, cards, and carousels.
+Currently, it supports Voiceflow bots integration with Telegram, with future plans for Instagram, WhatsApp, Discord and more.
+The framework also provides own convenient web server for launching chatbots and tools for creating custom integrations for any chat platform, supporting message formats such as text, buttons, images, cards, and carousels.

 ## Features